cbg-ethz/cowwid/README.md

   > **Note:** mutations that aren’t exclusive to a single variant are removed from the rarer variant, see [comments at the end](#comments-regarding-the-current-procedure)

-- Run remaining cells until end of section "Make data for covSPECTRUM".
+- Run remaining cells until end of section "Make data for CoV-Spectrum".

 ### Outputs

-- `ww_update_data_heatmap.json` - a file with uploadable data for covSPECTRUM that contains the heatmaps.
+- `ww_update_data_heatmap.json` - a file with uploadable data for CoV-Spectrum that contains the heatmaps.

 ## Generate the plot: Curves